 When registering a team, the start wave will automatically be allocated when the team captain registers.
 An email will be sent to Team Captain to forward to the team members to make sure all members of a team register together for the same wave if possible.
-Once a start wave has sold out, the next available wave will be allocated.
+However, once a start wave has sold out, the next available wave will be allocated.
 Therefore it is recommended that all team members register as soon as the captain has forwarded the registration details to them.

 Can I transfer my entry to someone else?

-Yes, you are allowed to transfer your entry to somebody else.
+Yes, you are allowed to transfer your entry to someone else.
 You need to inform us about your withdrawal and send us the name and email details of your replacement.

 Once you have informed us about your withdrawal, we will contact the new climber to arrange their full registration on-line and withdraw your entry from the event.

-Please note that regardless of your own fundraising tally at time of your withdrawal, your replacement climber will still have to fulfil the minimum fundraising requirement to be allowed to participate at the event.
+Please note that regardless of your own fundraising tally at the time of your withdrawal, your replacement climber will still need to fulfil the minimum fundraising requirement, to be allowed to participate.

-After the above cut-off date you can only transfer your entry at our registration tent in the morning of the event; an extra transfer fee of $10 in addition to the $50 fundraising pledge will be applied.
+Entries can be transferred after the above cut-off date, at the registration tent on the morning of the event.
+An extra transfer fee of $10 will be applied, in addition to the minimum $50 fundraising requirement.
 The new climber will need to present this form filled-in together with the $60 at the registration tent.

 Can I climb multiple times on Event day?

-Yes, multi-climb participants are welcome in both the Walkers (untimed) and Climbers (timed) events.
+Yes, multi-climb participants are welcome in the Climbers (timed) events.

-Please contact us, should you have any questions in regards of climbing mulitple times on event day.
+Please contact us, should you have any questions regarding climbing mulitple times on event day.

 Where is the best place to stay?

-Travelodge Southbank are the official accommodation partner of the Eurea Stair Climb.
-Climbers can book direct and save now using this link Book Now to obtain a 15% discount, before 26th Oct, or until booked out.
-The discount applies between Friday 23rd and Monday 26th November 2018.
+Travelodge Southbank are the official accommodation partner of the Eureka Stair Climb.
+Climbers can book direct and save now using this link Book Now to obtain a 15% discount, before 18th Oct or until sold out.
+The discount applies between Friday 13 and Monday 16 November 2020.
 If booking via the Hotel web-site please use Promo code: EUREKA89

 And post climb, why not head to the Travelodge Hotel Melbourne Southbank’s restaurant for breakfast?
 A hot breakfast buffet is available to all patrons through to 12 noon, on event day.
 Just show your event bib to have a delicious buffet breakfast for only $15.